 Multiple Input Multiple Output (MIMO) FRF Testing

 EDM Modal MIMO FRF Testing includes a dedicated test setup and operation process flow using multiple simultaneous shakers to acquire FRF signals.
-Using a large channel count data acquisition system (e.g., Spider- 80X or Spider-80Xi), this shaker excitation method provides much higher efficiency and accuracy for the FRF measurements while minimizing local stresses on the test article.
+Using a large channel count data acquisition system (i.e., Spider- 80X or Spider-80Xi), this shaker excitation method provides much higher efficiency and accuracy for the FRF measurements while minimizing local stresses on the test article.

 When using multiple shaker random excitation applications, the shaker-driving Source signals are guaranteed to be uncorrelated with one another.
 The Source Output type supports pure random (white noise), burst random, chirp/burst chirp, pseudo random, and periodic random.
 For periodic random types (pseudo random and periodic random), the delay block and cyclic block numbers can be set so that the structure exhibits steady-state response, allowing precise window-free analysis.